 As technology gets more sophisticated, there are new opportunities for museums to create engaging, interactive exhibits, as well as contests, workshops, and new revenue streams, like offering the space for parties or corporate events.
 For example, The New Museum in New York averages 30 to 40 event space inquiries a day, a figure that represents roughly 7% of its revenue.
 And the Metropolitan Museum of Art promotes its gift shop items on social media.

-The challenge is determining how to best use technology and social media to drive sales and inspire brand advocates to share their experiences.
+The challenge is determining how to best use technology and social media to reach new audiences, drive sales, and inspire brand advocates to share their experiences.

 The great thing about UGC is that your visitors are actively generating content for you, providing your museum with a large, growing resource of UGC that can be used alongside branded visuals.
 And it’s a proven formula—brand engagement increases by an average of 28 percent when UGC is used to supplement branded promotional content.